 Pay ranges for executives were last set in August 2008.
-Under the model introduced in 2008, the maximum attainable salary for BC Public Service deputy ministers and assistant deputy ministers ranks third among provinces and the federal government.
+Under the model introduced in 2008, the maximum attainable salary for BC Public Service deputy ministers and for assistant deputy ministers ranked third among provinces and the federal government.
 Base pay for executives includes a salary holdback that is tied to leading human resources to corporate outcomes.
+The salary range maximums have not been increased since they were introduced in 2008.